pokt-network/docs/content/pokt/wallets.md

 The most secure way to prevent theft is to store your Key File, passphrase, and private key on a USB drive (or other secure external drive), disconnected from any online "cloud" service or internet-connected computer that can be hacked.

 {{% notice style="info" %}}
-POKT will soon have Ledger support, which provides a little more advanced functionality than a USB drive, but there is no ETA on this.
+POKT is planned to have Ledger support soon, which will provide more advanced functionality than a USB drive.
 {{% /notice %}}

 For extra-secure theft prevention, you should split the Key File, passphrase and private key across separate drives and password-protect these drives so that anyone who gets their hands on a drive can't access the contents.
 For extra loss prevention, you should make multiple copies of these drives and store them in different locations, such as a personal safe, the safe of a trusted family member, and a bank safety deposit box.